-- ✓ Interest Group formed (number of members, TBD).
+- Interest Group formed (number of members, TBD).

-- ✓ Committee member appointments.
+- Committee member appointments.

-- ✓ Triennial Report 03/31/2020.
+- Triennial Report 03/31/2020.

-- ✓ Reports as requested.
+- Reports as requested.

-- ✓ World Health Day April 7th annually.
+- World Health Day April 7th annually.

-OBJECTIVE 1 "LIVE IN PEACE" (SDG N.16)
+Objective 1: "LIVE IN PEACE" (SDGS N.16)

 All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
-(Universal Declaration of Human Rights - December 10th, 1948).
+(Universal Declaration of Human Rights - December 10^{th} , 1948).

-According to a recent Report of the United Nations, women are excluded from the decisional boards that lead to Peace: only 3% of the agreements is signed by women; the participation of women in Peace negotiations is less than 8% and only 12% of the diplomatic bodies is of female gender.
-Women neither have a say in peace nor take part in wars, even though they are the ones who suffer more in terms of physical or moral violence.

-But Peace is not only the absence of war.
-Aung San Suu Kyi, Nobel Prize for Peace in 1991 says that War is not the only moment when Peace is killed: "Wherever suffering is ignored the seeds of war will be sown because suffering degrades people and makes them wicked".
-Any chance for suffering, bullying and violence must become a reason for women to line up in defence of their children, their community, their territory, and their rights.
-Peace brings along Justice, social equality, the right for education and jobs.
-War is the opposite!
-Increasing numbers of women and children are finding themselves in combat zones worldwide.

-Violence against women and their children can lead to Post Traumatic Stress Disorders, which can prevent women from rebuilding their lives.
-The resulting psychological and emotional disability has a major impact on the sufferers as well as on their families.
-BPW International stands for Peace in the world.
-Let's fasten the knots of this great feminine network combining experience and commitment.

-- ✓ Promote Information Technology Education for women, targeting in particular young girls and middle aged women, to strengthen women's voices all over the world. - ✓ Push for women scientists to hold positions of responsibility within governments in order to further contribute to world peace. - ✓ Raise awareness of the causes and symptoms of PTSD (Post Traumatic Stress) among health professionals and those working with children. - ✓ Encourage the development of programs for raising awareness especially among women that PTSD is a recognized medical disorder. - ✓ Encourage the development of strategies, including Self-Help Groups and social support, for the families of suffers so that there is a collaborative approach with the therapeutic and medical treatment for the sufferer to facilitate restorative changes.
+Promote Information Technology Education for women, targeting in particular young girls and middle aged women, to strengthen women's voices all over the world.

+Push for women scientists to hold positions of responsibility within governments in order to further contribute to world peace.

+Raise awareness of the causes and symptoms of PTSD (Post Traumatic Stress) among health professionals and those working with children.

+Encourage the development of programs for raising awareness especially among women that PTSD is a recognized medical disorder.

+Encourage the development of strategies, including Self-Help Groups and social support, for the families of suffers so that there is a collaborative approach with the therapeutic and medical treatment for the sufferer to facilitate restorative changes.

-- ✓ Lobby local Governments to uphold the Universal Declaration of Human Rights as adopted by the U.N.
-General Assembly on December 10th, 1948. - ✓ Lobby local Governments to sign a Disarmament Agreement. - ✓ Lobby local Governments for better assistance to war refugees. - ✓ Encourage all Clubs to undertake at least one activity relating to PTSD (meetings, webinars, information pamphlets). - ✓ BPW for Peace: organise concerts, conferences or artistic exhibitions promoting the culture of peace as seen through the eyes of women artists. - ✓ Organize gala dinners, inviting a special guest who has greatly contributed to Peace in the world.
+Lobby local Governments to uphold the Universal Declaration of Human Rights as adopted by the U.N.
+General Assembly on December 10th, 1948.

+Lobby local Governments to sign a Disarmament Agreement.

+Lobby local Governments for better assistance to war refugees.

+Encourage all Clubs to undertake at least one activity relating to PTSD (meetings, webinars, information pamphlets).

+BPW for Peace: organise concerts, conferences or artistic exhibitions promoting the culture of peace as seen through the eyes of women artists.

+Organize gala dinners, inviting a special guest who has greatly contributed to peace in the world.

-OBJECTIVE 2 "CALL FOR ACTION AGAINST NCDS AND CHILDHOOD OBESITY":
+Objective 2: "CALL FOR ACTION AGAINST NCDS AND CHILDHOOD OBESITY" (SDG N.3)

-- Red Belt for Health project to prevent cardio-metabolic risk - Tommy & Ollie for Health project to prevent overweight and obesity in childhood
+Red Belt for Health project to prevent cardio-metabolic risk

+Tommy & Ollie for Health project to prevent overweight and obesity in childhood